BrownieO/Conlang-notes/Grammar/roots.md

 - Balkeon learning = <span translate="no" lang="es">Balkeon</span> + <span translate="no" lang="es">lern</span> + ian

 ## Suffixation
 Roots can be static or dynamic, like "dog" or "love".
-However, by adding a suffix, you can convert every root into a noun, verb or both.
+However, by adding a suffix, you can convert every root into a noun, verb or verbal noun.

 ## Vocabulary
 - The vocabulary section is [here](/Vocabulary/index.md).